CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/creating-a-self-service-ipsec-site-to-site-vpn-tunnel.md

 <ul>
   <li>IKEv2 VPNs</li>
   <li>Requesting an engineer to perform a live turn-up with you on a conference call</li>
-  <li>Requesting CenturyLink Cloud complete your organization's VPN information, or provide network documentation beyond what is included in this article.</li>
+  <li>Requesting Lumen Cloud complete your organization's VPN information, or provide network documentation beyond what is included in this article.</li>
   <li>Any requirement for an engineer to attend a live meeting or telephone call.</li>
   <li>NAT requirement (generally this is a requirement when the cloud servers need to be presented as a public IP address via the tunnel) - please note this is only for NAT on the encrypted network addresses.
 We fully support NAT-Traversal (NAT between gateways)
     with our standard configuration.</li>